-Fractional shares are clearly the way forward.
-And this allows an entirely new class of retail investors to enter the stock market for the first time.
+Fractional shares allow an entirely new class of retail investors to enter the stock market for the first time.
 We are seeing a wave of democratization in the finance space thanks to all types of fintech companies.
 And this trend looks to only accelerate in the future with the advent of technologies such as artificial intelligence.

 More investing tips>>

 - Is Fractional Home Ownership a Good Investing Strategy?